kamranahmedse/laravel-censor/README.md

 # Laravel Censor

+> Let's you easily redact or replace the occurences of `words`, `sentences` or `%wildcards%`

 A laravel middleware that will automatically censor the words that you will specify.
-All you have to do is specify the words, that you want to redact or replace, in a configuration file and these words will automatically be redacted/replaced from the views on whose route you will specify the middleware.
+All you have to do is specify the things, that you want to redact or replace, in a configuration file and these words will automatically be redacted/replaced from the views on whose route you will specify the middleware.

 ## Installation
 Perform the following operations in order to use this middleware